Alice in Chains (album): Music

-The album's guitar sound is more natural than on previous albums; Cantrell used fewer tracks and effects and significantly shortened and simplified his solos, which were often improvised in the studio rather than written in advance.
+The album's guitar sound is more natural than that on previous albums; Cantrell used fewer tracks and effects, and significantly shortened and simplified his solos, which were often improvised in the studio rather than written in advance.
 Guitarists who influenced his playing on the album include Brian May, Lindsey Buckingham, Jimi Hendrix, Tony Iommi, Jimmy Page, Robin Trower, Davey Johnstone, and David Gilmour.
-Most of the songs were recorded in drop D, except for three songs which used an open tuning: "Shame In You", "Nothin' Song", and "Over Now".
-The approach, which Cantrell had never used before, was conceived after a guitar he had loaned a friend was returned to him tuned that way.
-(Note: These magazines give different accounts of the open tunings used; Cantrell demonstrated an open D tuning to Guitar, but mentioned in the Guitar Player interview that the tuning was an open G tuning, and that all three of the songs in question were played in the same tuning.)
+Most of the songs were recorded in drop D, except "Shame In You", "Nothin' Song", and "Over Now", which use an open tuning.
+This approach, which Cantrell had never used before, was conceived after a guitar he had lent a friend was returned to him tuned that way.
+(Note: These magazines give different accounts of the open tunings used; Cantrell demonstrated an open D tuning to Guitar, but mentioned in the Guitar Player interview the tuning was an open G tuning, and that all three of the songs in question were played in the same tuning.)

-Staley's vocal style on Alice in Chains differed significantly from the band's previous albums, using effects liberally.
-For instance, he employed a pitch shifter alongside several layers of vocals on "Sludge Factory", and distortion on "Head Creeps" added a distinctive buzzing sound to his voice, reminiscent of a beehive.
-According to Ground Control, "syllables are spat regularly, some letters are almost hissed through... he sounds almost feral and it's more eerie and surreal."
-Cantrell sang lead vocals on three songs: "Grind", "Heaven Beside You", and "Over Now", all of which he also wrote lyrics to.
-He originally did not wish to contribute lead vocals as much as he did, but Staley and the others insisted he sing on these tracks.
+Staley's vocal style on Alice in Chains differs significantly from that on the band's previous albums, using effects liberally.
+For instance, he employed a pitch shifter and several layers of vocals on "Sludge Factory", and distortion on "Head Creeps" added a to his voice a distinctive buzzing sound that is reminiscent of a beehive.
+According to Ground Control: "syllables are spat regularly, some letters are almost hissed through ... he sounds almost feral and it's more eerie and surreal".
+Cantrell sang lead vocals on "Grind", "Heaven Beside You", and "Over Now", all of which he also wrote lyrics for.
+He originally did not wish to contribute lead vocals as much as he did, but Staley and the other band members insisted he sing on these tracks.

 Lyrics

-Alice in Chains became known for lyrical themes such as drug addiction, despair, social alienation, isolation and loneliness.
-The lyrics for Alice in Chains revisit these themes, but the earlier and introspective tone is replaced by a bitter and more vindictive attitude; Jon Pareles of the New York Times framed the lyrics envisioning "most of the outside world as gossiping, two-faced persecutors", likening it to Michael Jackson's HIStory (1995).
-Although the lyricist at times displayed the band's conventional themes, occasionally even admitting his guilt, such as in "Shame in You", most often he was angry at those around him, blaming his friends, loved ones, and the media for his troubles.
-On "Grind", Cantrell wrote that he wished "to hear the sound of a body breaking when I knock you down", while Staley denounces rumors spread by the media as "lackeys' loose talk for fact" on "Head Creeps".
+On the band's earlier material, Staley's usual lyrical themes explore drug addiction, despair, social alienation, isolation, and loneliness.
+At times, the lyrics on Alice in Chains fall into these themes, occasionally admitting guilt, such as in "Shame in You", though they often take on an angrier tone, blaming his friends, loved ones, and the media for his troubles.
+On "Grind", Cantrell wrote he wished "to hear the sound of a body breaking when I knock you down", while on "Head Creeps", Staley denounces rumors spread by the media as "lackeys' loose talk for fact".